 In addition to the power station and lighthouse, there is a scattered collection of dwellings.
 Some of the homes, small wooden houses in the main, many built around old railway coaches, are owned and occupied by fishermen, whose boats lie on the beach; some are occupied by people trying to escape the pressured outside world.

 The shack-like properties have a high value on the property market.
 Perhaps the most famous house is Prospect Cottage, formerly owned by the late artist and film director Derek Jarman.

-The cottage is painted black, with a poem, part of John Donne’s ‘The Sunne Rising’, written on one side in black lettering.
+Prospect Cottage is painted black, with yellow window and door frames.
+There is a poem, part of John Donne’s ‘The Sunne Rising’, written on one outside wall in black lettering.
 But the garden is the main attraction: reflecting the bleak, windswept landscape of the peninsula, Derek Jarman’s garden is made of pebbles, driftwood, scrap metal and a few hardy plants.

 Dungeness appears on the covers of albums as diverse as So Much for the City by The Thrills and Aled by Aled Jones.
 The Prodigy’s single ‘Invaders Must Die’ video was filmed in Dungeness, and shows both the acoustic mirrors and the lighthouse.
 The BBC filmed episodes of Doctor Who in Dungeness during the 1970s.

 The 1981 fantasy film Time Bandits shot its ‘Time of Legends’ sequence on the beach, and Dungeness was used to film a scene in Danny Boyle’s Trance.
 Much of the Michael Winterbottom’s 1998 film I Want You was set in and around Dungeness: the lead character’s home was one of the wooden beach dwellings.